-Explore Bangkok with its famous temples like Wat Arun and Wat Pho, before venturing out to the north or south.
+Explore the bustling Bangkok with its famous temples like Wat Arun and Wat Pho, before venturing out to the north or south.

 The north with cities like Chiang Mai and Chiang Rai is also more than worth a stop.
 Here the architecture of the temples is a lot more artistic and it has been said that it is an expat heaven.